HefnySco/andruav_ap_wiki/source/de-software-installation.rst

 Configuring Apps
 ================

-You need to edit two text files to register simple information required to run apps properly.
-You do not need to go through all settings right now.
+During installation, the install script will allow to you edit mandatory fields.
+You can still config files easily using a text editor.

-Update your account in file **./drone_engage/de_comm/config.module.json** you need to enter your email & :term:`Access Code`.
+You can update your account in file **./drone_engage/de_comm/config.module.json** you need to enter your email & :term:`Access Code`.
 You may also name your vehicle.

 .. code-block:: bash